-- 1. Students dually-enrolled in postsecondary institutions must use the numbers in the postsecondary Statewide Course Numbering System. - 2.
-Students dually-enrolled in private postsecondary institutions, as provided in Section 1011.62, F.S., may use the private institution course numbers. - 3.
-Students enrolled in courses that are included in either postsecondary adult CTE (non-college credit) or postsecondary CTE programs (college credit) must use either the numbers listed in this Directory or those listed in the Statewide Course Numbering System.
+- 1. Students dually-enrolled in postsecondary institutions must use the numbers in the postsecondary Statewide Course Numbering System (SCNS). - 2.
+Students dually-enrolled in private postsecondary institutions, as provided in Section 1011.62, F.S., may use the private institution course numbers. - Students enrolled in courses that are included in either postsecondary adult CTE (non-college credit) or postsecondary CTE programs (college credit) must use either the numbers listed in the CCD or those listed in the SCNS.